USS Wahoo (SS-238): Sixth patrol, August 1943

 On 19 August, the submarine sighted a ship and commenced tracking, but she withheld her fire when her crew recognized the flag as Soviet (an ally of the United States at the time).
 Wahoo made for La Perouse Strait.
 The next day, she sighted a sampan and fired warning shots across the bow.
 When the sampan failed to stop, the submarine opened up on it with her 20 mm and four-inch guns.
 The sampan was soon a wreck.
 Six Japanese fishermen surrendered and were taken on board as prisoners of war.
 Eight hours later, Wahoo opened fire on two more sampans, enveloping them in flames.
-Members of the crews jumped overboard but showed no desire to be rescued.
+Members of the crews jumped overboard, but showed no desire to be rescued.
 Wahoo completed the passage of Etorofu Strait, and then arrived at Midway on 25 August.
 She immediately got underway for Pearl Harbor, and she arrived there on 29 August.

 Seventh patrol and loss, September-October 1943

 Morton, smarting from that last luckless patrol, asked to return to the Sea of Japan, and permission was granted.
-He elected to take a full load of the newly arrived Mark 18 electric torpedo rather than take the risk that further production runs of the Mark 14 steam torpedoes might still be defective.
+He elected to take a full load of newly arrived Mark 18 electric torpedoes rather than take the risk that further production runs of the Mark 14 steam torpedoes might still be defective.
 Wahoo got underway from Pearl Harbor, topped off fuel and supplies at Midway on 13 September, and headed for La Perouse Strait.
 The plan was to enter the Sea of Japan first, on or about 20 September, with following by a few days.
 At sunset on 21 October, Wahoo was supposed to leave her assigned area, south of the 43rd parallel, and head for home.
 She was instructed to report by radio after she passed through the Kurils.
 Nothing further was ever heard from Wahoo.